elai950/AlertToast/.github/ISSUE_TEMPLATE/having-a-problem.md

 ## Steps to Reproduce the Problem

   1.
-  1.
-  1.
+  2.
+  3.

 ## Specifications

-  - Version:
+  - SwiftUI Version:
-  - Platform:
-  - Subsystem:
+  - Platform (iOS or macOS):